NVIDIA-AI-Blueprints/llm-router/README.md

 - **Router Backend** - A service built on NVIDIA NeMo Agent Toolkit that exposes a FastAPI endpoint compatible with OpenAI's chat completions API.
 The router backend analyzes prompts (text and images) and returns the optimal model name.
 Code is available in `src/nat_sfc_router/`.

 - **Routing Models** - Two routing strategies are available:
-  - **Intent-Based Router**: Uses the Arch-Router-1.5B model to match user intents to specific models.
-Requires the arch-router service running on port 8011.
+  - **Intent-Based Router**: Uses the Qwen 1.75B model to match user intents to specific models.
+Requires the Qwen LLM service running on port 8011.
   - **Auto-Router**: Uses CLIP embeddings and a trained neural network to predict optimal models based on quality, latency, and cost metrics.
 Requires the CLIP service running and a trained neural network model.

 - **Demo Application** - An interactive Gradio web interface that demonstrates the router in action.
 After receiving a routing decision, the demo app calls the recommended model's API and displays results.
 Code is available in `demo/`.